Eating Disorder Therapists

 A Focus on Wellness

 With Dr. Devlin’s background in health psychology, she understands the influence of our physical health on our psychological well-being.
 Therefore, our therapists incorporate wellness into each treatment plan.
 We will constantly think about your needs hierarchy and prioritize physical well-being before we can work on other goals.
 Through wellness, you can move toward breaking the cycle of self-loathing that keeps you in unhealthy patterns.
 We encourage clients to care for and nourish their bodies and minds in ways that promote healing and self-acceptance.
-We collaborate with other treatment providers including physicians, dieticians, psychiatrists, or alternative care providers to provide holistic treatment that emphasizes mind-body care and connection.
+We collaborate with other treatment providers including physicians, dietitians, psychiatrists, or alternative care providers to provide holistic treatment that emphasizes mind-body care and connection.

 Often times, emotional problems become family problems.
 For many clients, family involvement is essential to therapeutic success.
 Family connections can be instrumental in promoting or hindering recovery.
 We work to help the family provide a supportive environment for recovery We offer family therapy sessions for both adult and youth clients.
 We work together to decide what level of family involvement is appropriate for your situation.